 At the same time, trusting a stranger with your problems and feelings isn't always easy.
 Many people struggle to relate to a therapist who adopts a “blank screen” persona; I bring to my clients a commitment to being a real, caring and collaborative human being.

 In practice, integrative means that I draw on multiple models and techniques to tailor our work sensitively to you, your personality and your needs.
 It also means our work will focus on you as a whole person.
 We’ll bring mindful attention to your body and emotions in the present moment, not just your thoughts.
 We’ll invite parts of you to speak that might not have had much chance to be heard.
-We’ll also explore what motivates you, inspires you and brings you meaning and joy.
+We’ll also explore your strengths and resources, and what motivates you, inspires you and brings you meaning and joy.

 Relational means that my work is founded on the understanding that we as human beings are not meant to go it alone — we need connection and belonging to survive.
 We are born, develop and live in a network of relationships, which can shape and affect everything from how safe we feel in the world, to how we deal with stress, to how we make meaning of what happens to us and feel about our options for the future.
 Our work will likely consider important relationships and patterns in your life and how they’re affecting you now.